-9.K.1.
-The Contractor shall stage cargo upon written Government request and submit a request in D-RAP for approval by the Ordering Officer (OO).
-The HG EDI event transaction will be auto-generated by the D-RAP as outlined in Exhibit 3, PWS Attachment 1 upon shipment entry into the staging location, to include port staging or constructive staging.

-9.K.2.
-The Contractor shall end cargo staging upon Government request and submit a request in D-RAP for approval by the Ordering Officer (OO).
-The Contractor shall commence on-carriage within 2 business days and the HR EDI event transaction will be auto-generated by the D-RAP as outlined in Attachment 1 upon actual dispatch of cargo from the staging location.
+- 9.K.1.
+The Contractor shall stage cargo upon written Government request and submit a request in DRAP for approval by the OO (OO).
+The HG EDI event transaction will be auto-generated by the DRAP as outlined in Exhibit 2, PWS Attachment 1 upon shipment entry into the staging location, to include port staging or constructive staging. - 9.K.2.
+The Contractor shall end cargo staging upon Government request and submit a request in DRAP for approval by the OO (OO).
+The Contractor shall commence on-carriage within 2 business days and the HR EDI event transaction will be auto-generated by the DRAP as outlined in Exhibit 2, PWS, Attachment 1 upon actual dispatch of cargo from the staging location. - 9.K.3.

-9.K.3.
 For large volumes of cargo, contractor will be responsible for managing dispatch in the most expeditious manner.
-Contractor will provide dispatch timelines to cognizant Battalions and COR until cargo has dispatched from staging area.

-9.K.4.
-The HG/HR transaction pair, generated via the D-RAP, will recommit the Contractor to a new delivery date defined as: RDD + (# days elapsed between HG and HR).
-For a shipment RDD to be extended, both an HG and HR transaction must be generated.
+Contractor will provide dispatch timelines to cognizant BN and COR until cargo has dispatched from staging area. - 9.K.4.
+The HG/HR transaction pair, generated via the DRAP, will recommit the Contractor to a new delivery date defined as: RDD + (# calendar days elapsed between HG and HR).
+For a shipment RDD to be extended, both an HG and HR transaction must be generated. - 9.K.5.

-9.K.5.
 For cargo containerized in carrier-owned containers as ordered in the booking, free time shall run while containers are staged.
 Container detention shall begin once free time is exceeded.